Optimum Health: 11 Yoga and Ayurveda Practices to Start Today

 • Bowel movements tell you a lot about how you are digesting your food.
 Look for consistency in shape and ease in elimination.

-3. Meditate: A practice of 5 minutes counts and once that is doable for a few weeks or month, consider moving up to 10 minutes.
+3. Meditate: A practice of 5 minutes counts, and once that is doable for a few weeks or months, consider increasing to 10 minutes.
 The key is consistency.

-4. Move your body: Practice yoga stretches, walk, head to the gym.
+4. Move your body: Practice yoga stretches, walk, and head to the gym.

-5. Eat when you are hungry and increase warm meals as we move closer to the autumn season.
+5. Eat when you are hungry and increase warm meals as we move deeper into the autumn season.

 6. Take regular breaks from your desk or from looking at screens.
 Your body needs to move in order to stay healthy.